swardi/getting-started-with-terraform/README.md

 Instance_type is the type of EC2 instance.
 Each type provides different CPU, memory and networking capacity. t2.micro has one virtual CPU, 1 GB memory and is part of the AWS free tier.

-# Step 3: Run Terraform plan
+# Step 3: Initialize terraform
-Open a new terminal window and go to folder where you have main.tf file and execute following command
+Open command terminal and go to the folder where you have main.tf and run following command terraform init

+# Step 4: Run terraform plan
+Now run following command
 terraform plan

+This command tells you what terraform will actually do before making any changes.
+You can review them before actually executing the command.
+In the output the resources with a plus sign will be created, resources with a minus will be deleted and resources with ~ sign will get modified.
+The last line tells you the summary of all actions.
+For example the main.tf that we have created in this example will output following as summary of actions.

+Plan: 1 to add, 0 to change, 0 to destroy.

+# Step 5: Let terraform actually create your instance
+To let terraform actually create the instance, run the following command

+terraform apply

+# Step 6: Verify
+You can now verify that your instance is really up by logging into your aws console account.